ricarpr/ricarpr.github.io/_pages/about.md

 # Education

 C++ is my primary language studied with some knowledge on Javascript, HTML, and CSS.
-Skillfull in problem solving and willing to learn more.
-In addition, improving my recursion methods and dynamic programming to improve the time complexity of my code.
+Still currently enrolled at University of Houston expanding my knowledge and improving my problem-solving skills.
+Improving things like my recursion methods and dynamic programming to improve the time complexity of my code.

 To learn more about what I have or can learn visit the Computer Science page for University of Houston at [cs.uh.edu](https://www.uh.edu/nsm/computer-science/).